-in '000 GEL

-As at 31 December 2019 2018
+As at 31 December 2021 2020

-Financial guarantees and stand-by letters of credit 12,850 10,149
+Financial guarantees and stand-by letters of credit 14,288 21,245

-Performance guarantees 35,613 28,948
+Performance guarantees 59,969 52,842

 Commitments to extend credit:

-- Original term to maturity of one year or less 28,603 11,710
+- Original term to maturity of one year or less 101,907 86,822

-- Original term to maturity of more than one year 20,356 14,521
+- Original term to maturity of more than one year 2,250 930

-Total 97,422 65,328
+Total 178,414 161,839

-As at 31 December 2019 the Group/Bank allocates commitments to extend credit, financial guarantees and standby letters of credit in Stage 1 and 2 for the purposes of identifying expected credit loss under IFRS 9 (1 January 2018: Stage 1 and 2).
-The Group/Bank calculates ECL of performance guarantees according to IAS 37.
+As at 31 December 2021 the Group/Bank allocates commitments to extend credit, financial guarantees and stand-by letters of credit in Stage 1 and 2 (major part of this exposures are in stage 1) for the purposes of identifying expected credit loss under IFRS 9 (1 January 2020: Stage 1 and 2).
+The Group/Bank calculates provision of performance guarantees according to IAS 37.
 Management estimates that ECL is immaterial at reporting dates.
 The table discloses the nominal principal amounts of contingent liabilities, commitments and guarantees, i.e. the amounts at risk, should contracts be fully drawn upon and clients default.
 The management believes that a significant portion of guarantees and commitments will expire without being drawn upon; therefore the total of the contractual amounts is not representative of future liquidity requirements.